Hockey in Tokyo 2020: Gold for both finalists in case of no title clash due to COVID | Sports-Games

 - Japan

-The International Hockey Federation (FIH) on Friday said if the finalists at the Tokyo Olympics are ruled of the title clash due to COVID-19 positive cases, then both teams will be awarded the gold medal.
+Saddled with many ''ifs and buts'' around the conduct of hockey at the Olympics, The International Hockey Federation (FIH) on Friday said if finalists at the Tokyo Games are ruled of the title clash due to COVID-19, both teams will be awarded gold medals.

-FIH chief executive officer Thierry Weil also said the discretion to withdraw from hockey events in Tokyo due to positive COVID cases within a team lies with the respective competing nations.
+The FIH also said the discretion to withdraw from hockey events in Tokyo Olympics due to a COVID outbreak within a team will lie with the respective competing nations.

+Terming the Tokyo Olympics as ''different from the normal Games'', FIH CEO Thierry Weil said a team can still keep on playing even when multiple cases are reported within the group.

+''It will not be the same Games as before.
+The athletes and all associated with the Games know very well that theirs and the public's health are at stake,'' Weil said during a virtual press briefing a week before the Tokyo Olympics begin on July 23.

 ''If both the finalist teams are forced to withdraw then in that case both the teams will get gold medals.
 It is already mentioned in our Sports Specific Regulations (SSR),'' Weil said.